Subhadeep-sm/pg-website-backend/README.md

 # 🏠 Royal PG Website Backend

 This project is a backend system for managing a Paying Guest (PG) accommodation business, built using **Spring Boot**.
-It offers RESTful APIs to manage tenants, buildings, and rent-related information.
-The system also supports features like tenant search, Excel data export, and is fully CORS-enabled for frontend integration.
+It offers RESTful APIs to manage tenants, buildings and rent-related information.
+The system also supports features like tenant search and Excel data export.
 Designed with scalability and maintainability in mind, it can be deployed as a standalone service or within a Docker container.

 ---